EliaSippola/small-websites/README.md

 # Repo for random smaller websites

 Smaller websites that were made for either school projects, tests, or own smaller projects.

+You can also check the readmes on the websites for more info about them.

+Websites:

+- SPA-1
+Small single page application that uses `react-router-dom` to display multiple different contents on same page.